There are a number of superstars and key fantasy players who are dealing with injuries that may - or may not - linger into the 2021-22 NBA season.

 Gordon Hayward, Charlotte Hornets

 Hayward missed the final two months of the season and Charlotte's Play-In Game with a foot injury that derailed what had been a strong first campaign with the Hornets.
-The injury isn't supposed to play a role heading into this season, with the latest report from The Charlotte Observer stating that Hayward is expected to be ready for training camp.
+The injury isn't supposed to play a role heading into this season, with the latest report from The Athletic stating Hayward is expected to be "a full go" for training camp.

 Select Hayward where you normally would in your draft, keeping in mind that injuries have played a big role in his last four seasons.